Improve Your Relationship With Food For Better Eating Habits2026-02-06T19:38:50+00:00

 16. Celebration or social eating.

-Many people describe themselves as emotional eaters, perhaps soothing themselves with food when they’re bored, stressed, angry, frustrated, anxious, lonely, feeling unfulfilled, or tired after a hard day at work.
-When you become more aware of your own thoughts, beliefs, feelings, attitudes and behaviours in relation to food, you can start understanding the root cause of your eating habits.
+Many people describe themselves as emotional eaters or ‘comfort’ eaters, perhaps soothing themselves with food when they’re bored, stressed, angry, sad, anxious, lonely, unfulfilled, or tired.
+When you give yourself the opportunity to reflect on your relationship with food, and what food symbolises for you, you can start understanding the root cause of your eating habits and any particular emotional triggers.
 You can read more about emotional eating.

 Planning

 Some people find planning and organisation a lot easier than others, but we can all find ways to be prepared in advance of upcoming meals and snacks.
-Setting intentions in advance is an important aspect of mindful eating, as it can help you to feel more in charge of your next meal, providing you with some clarity and structure for making healthier food choices rather than more spontaneous, less healthy food choices you might regret or not particularly enjoy.
+Setting intentions in advance can help you to feel more in charge of your next meal, providing you with some clarity and structure for making healthier, more satisfying food choices rather than more spontaneous, less healthy food choices you might regret or not particularly enjoy.
 Thinking about what you’re going to eat beforehand can help you to prepare for temptations as they arise- if you know in advance roughly what you plan to eat and plan to avoid, you’ll be in a stronger position to make better food choices.
 Thinking ahead can really help to cultivate intentional, rather than impulsive, eating.

 Be Curious And Self-Compassionate